Of Commerce, Counsel & the Coin

 The Bank of England

-Paterson's syndicate lends £1.2 million to William III at eight per cent in perpetuity, in exchange for a monopoly charter.
-The template for every subsequent central bank is sketched on a coffee-house table.
+Paterson’s syndicate lends £1.2 million to William III at eight per cent in perpetuity, in exchange for a monopoly charter, and the template for every subsequent central bank is sketched on a coffee-house table.

 1815